TimDaub/proofinprogress.com/site/posts/2023-04-28/traveled-to-milan-and-now-chatgpt-is-not-working.md

 Reading this made me angry.
 See, I have jokingly said that the EU is doing god's work in regulating the US tech companies by actually enforcing data protection policies.
-And I'm not gonna lie; it is great that is is taken.
+And I'm not gonna lie; it is great that it is taken.
 Indeed, I think it helps them to gain valuable regulatory expertise too.

 Still, I think the Italian Data Protection Authority (Italian Garante)